PisutSukpool/CRM-Analytics/Homework 06/readme.md

      - Retail dataset is purchase of customer about 900K transaction

 ## Feature Engineering

-     1. Reactivated	      -> number of customer who churn but come to visit again.
+     1. Reactivated	-> Number of customer who churn but come to visit again.

-     2. Repeat	          -> number of customer who come to visit at least every 3 months.
+     2. Repeat	-> Number of customer who come to visit at least every 3 months.

-     3. Recency	      -> latest date when come to visit.
+     3. Recency -> Latest date when come to visit.

-     4. Frequency	      -> total visit each customers.
+     4. Frequency -> Total visit each customers.

-     5. Monetary	      -> total spending each customers.
+     5. Monetary -> Total spending each customers.

-     6. Ticket_size   	 -> total spend per one time visit.
+     6. Ticket_size -> Total spend per one time visit.

-     7. Std_ticket_size	 -> standard deviation of ticket size each customers.
+     7. Std_ticket_size -> Standard deviation of ticket size each customers.

-     8. Length_of_stay    -> the period of time that customers come to visit from the first day to the present.
+     8. Length_of_stay -> The period of time that customers come to visit from the first day to the present.

+## Clustering Model

+     - It's K-Means clustering model.
+It is selected number of clusters by Elbow and Silhouette method